The SQL

 possible.
 If there are a high number of parses per execution, this

-could indicate the lack of use of bind variables in SQL statements or
+could indicate the lack of use of bind variables in SQL statements

-poor cursor reuse.
+or poor cursor reuse.

 Hard Parse:

-Statement not previously executed, needs to be parsed, syntax check,
+Statement not previously executed, needs to be parsed, syntax

 Soft Parse:

 Statement previously parsed.
-Syntax and check is not required, if the
+Syntax and check is not required, if

-different objects.
+resolve to different objects.
 Requires only library cache latch.

 Understanding